 How do I enroll in a field course module?

-- Module Sign-up: Email email@example.com to see if there is space in the module you are interested in.
-You will find out if you can submit an Application Form, and pay a deposit ($350 non-refundable* deposit).
+- January to August: Email firstname.lastname@example.org to see if there is space in the module you are interested in.
+If there is space, you will be instructed to submit an Application Form, and pay a deposit ($350 non-refundable* deposit).

 - Paying the Balance: We will confirm your acceptance into the field module.
 Check with the host University about paying the balance.